Work in Progress

 Chapter 10: I Bid You Farewell (excerpt)

-“No, Jemma.
-You saw what I saw.”
-She pulled the blanket back from Gabriel’s face to look down at her baby boy.
-“Now there are a lot of specifics I don’t know about how it all works, so we’ll have to do some trial and error.
-Buck kept it all to himself.
+“Jemma.
+You saw what I saw.
+Gabriel has the gift.
+Now, there are a lot of specifics I don’t know about how it all works so we’ll have to be extra alert.
+Buck kept so many specifics to himself.
 That was our biggest mistake.
 Assuming he’d always be here.”

 She swallowed hard.
 The kind of swallow that answers the question without words.
-“Terrified.”

 “What about Alma?”
 Asher asked.

-“There are men in this world who don’t follow laws.”
+“These men don’t follow laws.”

 “What about your family?”
 Asher asked.
 “Can they help us?”